ev3lessons/ev3lessons.github.io/coachcorner/_posts/2018-02-07-What-is-in-a-Logo?.markdown

 ### EV3Lessons Logo: More than what it seems

 EV3Lessons was founded by FIRST team, Not the Droids You Are Looking For.
 We came up with the EV3Lessons logo early in the 2014 World Class Season.
-The EV3 was made to look like to faces look at each other and learning from each other.
-One is green and one is purple to represent us (Sanjay and Arvind) as it is our favorite colors.
-We made the "L" in Lessons into a road because learning is journey/path.
+The EV3 was made to look like to faces looking at each other and learning from each other to match our tag line.
+One face is green and the other is purple to represent us (Sanjay and Arvind) as it is our favorite colors.
+We made the "L" in Lessons into a road because learning is journey/path you take.

 ![](/images/coachcorner/ev3lessonslogo.jpg)

 ### FIRST Logo

 Does the FIRST logo mean anything?
 Yes, it does.
-This image was shared with us by Alex Stout, mentor to the MARS FRC team in West Virginia.
+This image linked was shared with us by Alex Stout, mentor to the MARS FRC team in West Virginia.
 The FIRST Logo is inspired by the Olympics logo as well as Archimedes' study of the cone, sphere and cylinder.
 Thus, it combines both elements of sports and mathematics.
 Click to read all about the <a href="http://www.ev3lesssons.com/images/coachcorner/FIRSTLogo.jpg">FIRST Logo</a>.

 ### Xanterra FLL: Making you think